bazelbuild/bazel-website/roadmap.md

 ## Planned feature list

 #### 0.6
-2017-06
+2017-07

 * P0.
-Stable API for Remote execution including platform description
+Stable API for Remote execution, excluding platform description
 * P0.
 List of feature to deprecate until version 1.0 are tracked in a publicly available document
 * P1.
 Bazel on Windows does not need to install MSYS
-* P2.
-Bazel can load workspace recursively
+* P1.
+Migration tool: Maven project to Bazel project

 #### 0.7
 2017-09

 * P0.
 Skylark is fully documented; strategy for user-provided Skylark rule documentation
 * P0.
-Support for Android integration testing
+Support for Android integration testing (on Linux)
 * P0.
-Support for Robolectric test for Android
+Support for Robolectric test for Android (on Linux)
 * P1.
 The Build Event Protocol is stable
 * P1.
 Support for coverage can be extended in Skylark and C++
 * P1.
 Support for testing Skylark rules
+* P1. iOS test runner
+* P1.
+Better CLI output (--experimental-ui is enabled by default)
 * P2.
 All external repositories can use the local cache
 * P2.
 Local caching of build artifacts
+* P2.
+Bazel can load workspace recursively

 #### 0.8
 2017-12